“Post Bail Now and Avoid Crowded CT Jails”

 - Be prepared to open your mouth if you are headed to a correctional center in Connecticut.
 They are checking the temperature of everyone arriving at the prison.

 - The DOC staff and records are asking bail agents to minimize the number of people arriving at the jails.
-Preferably they would like to only see the bail bondsman and the one family member to process bail at all correctional centers.
+Preferably, they would like to only see the bail bondsman and the one family member to process bail at all correctional centers.

-Posting Bail in Court
+Post Bail Now in Court

-- Not all CT courts are taking temps, however; some agents reported that at some courts Judicial Marshals are taking temps of prisoners coming into court from police departments and or correctional centers without any instruction.
+- Not all CT courts are taking temps, however; some agents reported that at some courts, Judicial Marshals are taking temps of prisoners coming into court from police departments and or correctional centers without any instruction.
 Marshals are also concerned about what if a prisoner doesn’t want to open his or her mouth.
 Read more at CT News Junkie.

 - Judicial Marshalls are not properly trained in EMS and could be unintentionally spreading the virus